Toddlers are more and more aware of their surroundings, so distractions might

 much interaction can backfire, so keep your nighttime "visits" brief and boring for

 If you have an early riser, help keep sunlight from waking your toddler by keeping

 curtains or blinds closed.
 Also try putting a few safe toys in the crib — they

 may keep your child busy in the morning.

-Sleep problems that seem severe to you, such as recurring nightmares, should be
+Talk with your doctor about any sleep problems that seem severe to you, such as